 Designing a right logo for your business is a little bit of a guessing game, at least initially.
 There are various concepts and themes available so it is always good to provide sufficient information to the designer about the nature of your business, the emotion and concepts that you desire.
 This will help reduce much of the guesswork and assist the designers in getting the logo that matches your requirement as closely as possible.

 But what if you have zero idea on your logo?
-Then it is advisable to start doing some homework yourself by browsing through samples in the internet.
+Then it is advisable to start doing some research and homework yourself by browsing through samples in the internet.
 Find two or three samples that you think fits well with your business.
 That would give your designer a good idea about the type of concept that you want.
 Because getting the right concept is the most important and yet the most difficult step in designing your logo.

 How do you gauge the skill of a logo designer?
 Simply check out samples and portfolio from their websites.
 That should give you a rough idea on the level of skill they have.
 Look for customer feedback or recommendation.

 With these in mind, you should be able to get the logo that fits your business.